Feature Photo: Randy Miramontez / Shutterstock.com

 Top 10 Fleetwood Mac Love Songs

-We open up our Top 10 Fleetwwod Mac Love Songs list going all the way back to the Bob Welch years.
+We open our Top 10 Fleetwwod Mac Love Songs list, returning to the Bob Welch years.
 The song “Sentimental Lady,” was released on the album Bare Trees,.
 The album was released in 1972.
-The song was written by Bob Welch.
+Bob Welch wrote the song.
 The former member of Fleetwood Mac wrote the song for his wife.
 One doesn’t get more romantic in a love song than that.
-Bob Welch would also released the song once aging in the late 70s on his solo album French Kiss.
+Bob Welch would also release the song once aging in the late 70s on his solo album French Kiss.

 Stevie Nicks wrote “Rhiannon” for Fleetwood Mac in 1975.
 Subsequently, it reached the number 11 position on the Billboard Hot 100.
 Nicks was inspired to write the song by a witch named Rhiannon from a novel called Triad, who might have been inspired by the character of the same name from the First and Third Branches of the Mabinogion.
-The song’s applicability to the latter figure was a fortuitous coincidence, though Nicks would take a further interest in the latter figure in later times.
+The song’s applicability to the latter figure was a lucky coincidence, though Nicks would take a further interest in the latter figure later.

 #5 – Don’t Stop

 “Don’t Stop” saw release as the third single for Rumours in 1977.
 Christina McVie wrote the song based on her separation from the band’s bass guitarist, John McVie.
-There is sadness in the song, but simultaneously, there is a pleasing sense of energy because of the powerful vocals and catchy melody.
-Curiously, “Don’t Stop” did much better in the United States where it peaked at the number 3 position than in the United Kingdom where it peaked at the number 32 position.
+There is sadness in the music, but simultaneously, there is a pleasing sense of energy because of the powerful vocals and catchy melody.
+Interstingly, “Don’t Stop” did much better in the United States, where it peaked at the number 3 position, than in the United Kingdom, where it peaked at the number 32 position.

 #4 – Little Lies

-Meanwhile, “Little Lies” is a much later single from Tango in the Night in 1987.
+“Little Lies” is a single from Tango in the Night in 1987.
 McVie was one of the two songwriters.
 The other was her then-husband, Eddy Quintela.
 “Little Lies” is one of Fleetwood Mac’s most popular songs, as shown by how it reached the 4th position on the Billboard Hot 100.
 Subject-wise, the song is complicated.
-Certainly, it isn’t happy, seeing as how the narrator senses that her relationship is coming apart.
+Indeed, it isn’t happy, as the narrator senses that her relationship is coming apart.
 She is tempted to seek comfort from a pleasant lie, but in the end, she is strong enough to choose the painful and unpleasant truth.

 #3 – Say You Love Me

 “Say You Love Me” was the fourth single from Fleetwood Mac in 1977.
-It did a bit better than its immediate predecessor “Rhiannon” because it reached the same position in the United States but reached a bit higher at 40 rather than 46 in the United Kingdom.
-On the whole, “Say You Love Me” is very danceable because of its pleasing vocals, lively sound, and upbeat tempo.
+It did better than its immediate predecessor “Rhiannon” because it reached the same position in the United States but a bit higher at 40 rather than 46 in the United Kingdom.
+Overall, “Say You Love Me” is very danceable because of its pleasing vocals, lively sound, and upbeat tempo.
 It sounds like the product of someone in love, which makes sense because McVie penned it when she was still married to John McVie.

 #1 – Landslide

 “Landslide” wasn’t one of the singles chosen from Fleetwood Mac.
-Even so, it managed to secure 10th place on the Billboard Adult Contemporary.
-Furthermore, it sold more than 2 million copies in the United States and more than 600,000 copies in the United Kingdom, which are the kind of numbers that most songs can only dream about.
+Even so, it secured 10th place on the Billboard Adult Contemporary.
+Furthermore, it sold more than 2 million copies in the United States and more than 600,000 copies in the United Kingdom, which are the kind of numbers that most songwriters can only dream about.
 Reportedly, Stevie Nicks wrote “Landslide” when she was thinking about either returning to school or pursuing the career of a professional musician alongside Lindsey Buckingham.
 As such, it makes sense that the narrator becomes bolder in the song itself, thus foreshadowing the choice that she would eventually make.
-“Landslide” is a wonderful meditation on the inevitable changes that happen because of the passage of time.
+“Landslide” is a beautiful meditation on the inevitable changes that happen because of the passage of time.
 It acknowledges their power.
-Simultaneously, it also acknowledges people’s ability to adapt, overcome, and otherwise manage them.
+Simultaneously, it acknowledges people’s ability to adapt and overcome.